 - Amazon’s Suggested Search Terms: The dropdown suggestions when typing in the search bar

-- Voice Search Data: Now available in Brand Analytics for voice-driven queries
+- Voice Search Data: Now available in Brand Analytics for voice-driven queries (expanded in 2025)

 - Customer Questions: Mining Q&A sections for long-tail keywords